SuihongSong/GeoModeling_GANSim-2D_Condition_to_Probability_Maps_and_Others/README.md

 ## Assessment of the trained generator

-Each of the four pre-trained generators are evaluated using Test dataset (Zenodo, https://zenodo.org/record/3977852#.X1JFdMhKjIV) in `Analyses_of_Trained_Generator.ipynb ` files:
+Each of the two pre-trained generators are evaluated using Test dataset (Zenodo, https://zenodo.org/record/3977852#.X1JFdMhKjIV) in `Analyses_of_Trained_Generator.ipynb ` files:

 (1) for generator only conditioned to probability maps [Analyses_of_Trained_Generator.ipynb](./Code/4-Upload_cond_Probmap/Analyses_of_Trained_Generator.ipynb);